Medical Marijuana and Autism Spectrum Disorder

-Behavioural conditions reduced by cannabis: aggression, anxiety, mood swings, crying for no reason, negative self talk, obsessive/compulsive disorders, non compliance, running off and escaping behaviours. (all reduced while treated with medical cannabis)
+Behavioral conditions reduced by cannabis: aggression, anxiety, mood swings, crying for no reason, negative self talk, obsessive/compulsive disorders, non compliance, running off and escaping behaviors. (all reduced while treated with medical cannabis)

 Mild improvements with medical cannabis: language, reduced self-stimulation (fingers to mouth etc.), reduced hyperactivity, increased ability to learn new information, and improved sociability w/peers.